Self-examination plays an important part in the early detection of testicular cancer. It is treated successfully in the majority of cases.

 - Tenderness or enlargement of tissue in the breast area

-- Or, a sudden collection of fluid in the scrotum (called a hydrocele).
+- Sudden collection of fluid in the scrotum (called a hydrocele)

 Testicular self-examination is an important part of early detection.
-To help detect cancer in its early stages, you should be aware of how your testicles feel normally, so that you notice any new irregularities, enlargements or areas of firmness.
+To help detect cancer in its early stages, you should be aware of how your testicles feel normally, so that you are able to notice any new irregularities, enlargements or areas of firmness.

 Assessing how far the cancer has spread is called “staging”.

 The earlier the stage at which your cancer is diagnosed, the better your chances for recovery.
-Stage I and II testicular cancer have a high cure rate of over 90 per cent.
-For stage III the cure rate is about 70 per cent.
+Stage I and II testicular cancer have a high cure rate.

 Several other types of treatments are commonly used for testicular cancer depending on the stage of the cancer and specific cell type.
 Treatments in addition to orchiectomy are known as adjuvant treatments.

 Drugs are often given together with surgery, particularly if the cancer has spread beyond the testicles.
 Chemotherapy drugs may be taken by mouth or injection.

 This may also be used, but unlike chemotherapy, radiation is focused to treat just the area of the cancer.
 Radiotherapy is a particularly effective treatment for a specific type of testicular cancer called seminomas.